 The reasons horses don't stand still for mounting are:

-- Uncomfortable saddle pad
+- Uncomfortable saddle pad (English or Western)

-- The horse is unbalanced
+- Horse is unbalanced

-- An attempt to evade work
+- Horse attempts to evade work

-- Lack of training or inconsistent training
+- Rider's lack of training or inconsistent training

 Many problems under saddle can be caused by a sore back.
 The reasons for a sore back can be numerous—from skin lesions to sore feet to dental problems, and it sometimes takes careful troubleshooting to find the source.
 It may not be obvious, but something like hoof or leg problems can make a horse travel differently, tensing muscles that can become sore and tired over time.
 An unfit horse may suffer temporary back pain until they are conditioned for their work.
 Poorly fitting saddles can cause back soreness—either just while your mounting or the whole time you're riding.
 Sometimes horses need chiropractic adjustments that can alleviate back pain.
-Muscle strain can occur while working or playing that can cause back pain.
+Muscle strain that occurs while working or playing can cause back pain.

 Saddle Pads and Blankets

-Pads and Blankets can cause problems if they've become dirty and lumpy, have burrs or grass haws embedded in them, or are pulled down tightly across the horse's withers.
+Pads and blankets can cause problems if they've become dirty and lumpy, have burrs or grass haws embedded in them, or are pulled down tightly across the horse's withers.
 Make sure your pads or blankets are smooth and clean.
 Pull the pad or blanket up off of the horse's withers after you put the saddle on so it's not digging into the horse at the withers.

-The Horse Is Unbalanced
+Horse Is Unbalanced

 This is common with young horses and will resolve itself as the horse learns to balance a rider and gains fitness and coordination.

-The Horse Is Pulled off Balance by the Rider
+Horse Is Pulled off Balance by Rider

 Any horse can be pulled off balance and squirm around to rebalance itself if the rider is awkward and heavy as they climb into the saddle.
 Learn to lift yourself into the saddle and perhaps use a mounting block to make the job easier for you and the horse.
-Make it easier to mount by using a mounting block.

 Rider Hits the Saddle Too Hard